mohamad-nikzad/react-query-useful-hooks/README.md

 Sina Shah Oveisi [@sinashahoveisi](https://sinasho.ir)

-> I love programming and I am interested in popular frameworks or programming languages and I am currently coding with JavaScript and React framework.
+> I love programming, and I am interested in popular frameworks or programming languages and I am currently coding with JavaScript and React framework.

 ---